garage44/ca11/README.md

 where feasible, and focusses instead on user experience and decentralization of the signalling infrastructure.
-The reference implementation of the User Interface and signalling service are webbased and in JavaScript, which keeps it lightweight to devleop.
+The reference implementation of the User Interface and signalling service are webbased and in JavaScript, which keeps it lightweight to develop.
 The PWA uses a protocol-agnostic call abstraction that can deal with multiple signalling mechanisms.
 SIP is supported through SIP.js and a WebRTC-compatible SIP backend(Asterisk).

 CA11 also comes with its own signalling service(*SIG11*), which uses assymetric encryption